William Penn Charter School: Traditions

 While the school is not under the care of a formal monthly Meeting, in keeping with the school's Quaker heritage, the Overseers, a board of 21 trustees established by William Penn, still governs the school affairs through Quaker consensus.
 Jeffrey Reinhold is the current clerk of the Overseers.
 All students attend a weekly meeting for worship.
 Faculty meetings and all-school assemblies, and some classes begin with a moment of silence.

 Service-learning is integral to the school and incorporated into the pre-K to 12 curriculum.
 The school's Center for Public Purpose engages students in service and community-based work by addressing Philadelphia's most pressing social issues, particularly education, food insecurity, and poverty.
-To earn an activity credit, many Upper School students complete 40 hours of community service a year; a van carrying students leaves the campus after school every day to perform community service in various locations throughout the Philadelphia area.
+To earn activity credit, many Upper School students complete 40 hours of community service a year; a van carrying students leaves campus after school every day to perform service at various locations throughout the Philadelphia area.

 Color Day, celebrated on the Friday before Memorial Day, is a tradition in which two teams sporting the school's colors, blue and yellow, compete against each other in playful contests, concluding with a 12th-grade rope pull.

 The school's Senior Stairs are a central stairway that only current seniors, faculty, and alumni can use during school hours.

 A Penn Charter graduate is known as an "OPC."
 The honorific "OPC 1689" is bestowed rarely by the Overseers upon significant faculty and staff in recognition of their service to Old Penn Charter.

 Activities

-The school newspaper, "The Mirror", is the oldest secondary school student newspaper in the United States, having been published since 1777.
+The school newspaper, The Mirror, is the oldest secondary school student newspaper in the United States, having been published since 1777.

 The Upper School's Quakers Dozen is the school's select, audition-based a cappella group.
-They bi-annually tour all over the country during spring break, and often perform at school events like Commencement.
+They biannually tour all over the country during spring break, and often perform at school events like Commencement.

 In the summer months, the school runs a day camp for children.

 Sports

-Penn Charter is a member of the Inter-Academic League (Inter-Ac), the nation's oldest high school sports league, and shares the nation's oldest continuous football rivalry with Germantown Academy, celebrated every year since 1886 during GA/PC Day.
-As of 2024, the game has been played 138 times, more times than the Army–Navy Game (116) and just two fewer times than the Harvard-Yale Game (132).
+Penn Charter is a member of the Inter-Academic League (Inter-Ac), the nation's oldest high school sports league, and shares the nation's oldest continuous football rivalry with Germantown Academy, celebrated every year since 1886 during PC/GA Day.
+As of 2025, the game has been played 139 times, more times than the Army–Navy Game (117) and just two fewer times than the Harvard-Yale Game (132).